BHP Billiton Master's Scholarship in the UWA Business School * [F23608]

 Method of payment

-9. The scholarship is paid in two equal instalments, on or after the census date in each semester.
+9. The scholarship is paid in two equal instalments, on or after the census date in each semester or three instalments, on or after the census date in each trimester.

 Criteria for continuation